Profiler Integration#

 Provides rich activity traces and advanced export/visualization, but requires a Kineto-capable backend.

-This document focuses on path (1): how a PrivateUse1 accelerator exposes the minimal hooks to plug into the legacy autograd profiler so aten ops and record_function ranges are correctly attributed to device activity.
+This document focuses on path (1): how a PrivateUse1 accelerator exposes the minimal hooks to plug into the legacy autograd profiler so ATen ops and record_function ranges are correctly attributed to device activity.

 Design#